KajtarAttila/ubbse-2015/csharp-with-vs2012/README.md

 # C# project using MSBuild/VsTestRunner

 This project contains an example class with an associated unit test class.
-The associated Jenkins job will build this project, execute its unit tests and publish to a local repository.
-The Jenkins job will produce a test report to visually examine failing/successful tests.
+The associated Jenkins job will build this project, execute its unit tests and publish a test report to visually examine failing/successful tests.

 This job requires the following tools on the Jenkins machine: